 Recently I’ve noticed that DMOs are requiring online assignments with travel websites or blogs that receive more than 1,000,000 readers!

 If you want DMOs to take you seriously and work with you on comps, print assignments are worth their weight in gold.
-When requesting complimentary travel perks, you’re more likely to get their cooperation.
+When requesting complimentary travel perks, you’re more likely to get their cooperation with print assignments.

-In the end, a whole bunch of online bylines - with an absence of print bylines – won’t impress print magazine editors.
+But in the end, an absence of print bylines won’t impress print magazine editors.
 Print magazine editors know that anyone can get their articles published online.
 So they're not as likely to commission your work if all your work is online.

 Many aspiring writers take expensive travel writing classes and workshops.
-Then after the workshop they only get their stories published online.
+Then, after the workshop, they only get their stories published online.
 Since most travel websites don’t pay, they never recoup their workshop fees.
 They never pitch print media.

-This seems like a huge waste of money, considering that for less than $8 you could buy my reference book, 50 Websites That Want to Publish Your Travel Stories.
+This seems like a huge waste of money, considering that for less than $20 you could buy my reference book, 125 Websites that Want to Publish Your Travel Stories.
 With this book alone novice travel writers could launch their online travel writing career and save hundreds of dollars.
 We give advice about how to get published online.
 We even list more that 50 websites that pay their writers.
 So you don't need to spend a lot of money to learn how the get published online.

 Writing for travel websites has some useful benefits that can save you significant travel costs.
 Some rational reasons for getting your stories published online include: